0xMo/TestThreatHunting/README.md

   - The will run a script from a URL to run calculator.
 - Save the content of the file "**MaliciousHTA.hta**" & "**m.hta**" locally and double click it to run a calculator.
   - Both contains VBScript but different code written to run a program.
-- Save the content of the file "**JS_URL**" and double click it to run a acript from a URL tthat will run a calculator.
+- Save the content of the file "**JS_URL**" and double click it to run a script from a URL that will run a calculator.

 # Files
 <h3>What is SCT file extension</h3>